BunnyApocalypse/dashboard-timer/README.md

 ## Troubleshooting

-* You may need to change settings on some tvs/monitors to turn off the "turn-off" timer, as when the TV/Monitor fully turns off, it'll ignore the signal that the computer sends it to turn back on.
+* You may need to change settings on some tvs/monitors to disable the "turn-off" timer, as when the TV/Monitor fully turns off (not including sleep mode), it'll ignore the signal that the computer sends it to turn back on.